tpokorra/user_cas/README.md

 * cas
     * cas:create-user (Adds a user_cas user to the database.)
-    * cas:update-user (Updates an existing user and (if not yet a CAS user( converts the record to CAS backend.)
+    * cas:update-user (Updates an existing user and, if not yet a CAS user, converts the record to CAS backend.)

 Create a user: